AccentureChallenge/Code.Now/README.md

 #### In the Backend:

 The design and implementation of the backend component is part of your responsibility.
 The air quality data for the web app is provided by the [Open AQ Platform API](https://openaq.org/#/?_k=bgfemx).
-Following featuers need to be considered;
+The backend needs to be capable to;

 - Fetch data from AQ public API
-- Insert data into a database
+- Insert AQ API data into a database
-- Build a webservice to serve the frontend
+- Provide endpoint to serve AQ data to the frontend

 ## Setup